stef/klutshnik/README.md

 This code depends on liboprf[1], libsodium[2], pysodium[3], hacl-star[4] and dissononce[5].

-It is to be expected that the dependencies noise-c and dissononce will be eliminated by specific implementation of the Noise XK handshake using libsodium.

 Furthermore the authentication tokens will be automatically stored and retrieved from an opaque-store[6].